determined-ai/determined/master/erd.md

 We prefer to just boot'em, as it's the simplest strategy, and the problem shouldn't arise very often.

+#### Just Boot'em Variations

-TBD: does just boot'em also invalidate the client cache?
-Need to think more about the pros and cons.
+Should just boot'em also invalidate the client cache?

+Pros:
+  - if just boot'em invalidates client cache, then even the offline appearence and disappearance problems go away.
+Removes one requirement for the declarative strategy.

+Cons:
+  - It requires restreaming a lot more state at rbac transitions.
+If the offline appearance and disappearence problem is solved passively (due to declarative strategy) it would seem like a pointless performance hit.

 ### Appearance Problem